State Regulated Life Insurance…Is It A Lie?

 Here’s how these underwriting types compare:

-When you apply through a broker like the Final Expense Guy, your health history is matched to the right insurer.
-This avoids the waiting period and keeps your costs low.
+When you apply through a broker like the Final Expense Guy, your health history is matched to the right insurer, thereby avoiding the waiting period and keeping your premium costs low.

-Most people who think they “can’t qualify” actually can; it’s just that they have never spoken with someone who understood the best companies to go with.
+Most people who think they “can’t qualify” actually can; it’s just that they have never spoken with someone who understands which companies are the best to go with.

 HOW TO VERIFY A LEGITIMATE LIFE INSURANCE OFFER